Mitchell nets 20, Gobert adds 18 as Jazz beat Spurs 139-105

 Spurs: The lack of aggressiveness showed as the Spurs attempted only six free throws through three quarters. ...
 Poeltl, who played collegiately at Utah, made his first six field goal attempts. ...
 The Spurs managed just two fast-break points to Utah's 13.

-Jazz: In the third quarter, Ingles tried to lob a pass to Gobert and swished it from 22 feet. ...
-Utah had 38 assist on 51 baskets. ...
-The Jazz went 17 for 20 from the free-throw line, their best mark since the third game of the season.
+Jazz: In the third quarter, Ingles tried to lob a pass to Gobert and swished it from 22 feet.
+"That was pure luck," Ingles said. ...
+Utah had 38 assists on 51 baskets. ...
+The Jazz went 17 for 20 from the free-throw line, their best mark since the third game of the season and they tied a season high with 12 steals.

 UP NEXT